 Please review our Community Engaged Learning Goals rubric for more information.
 VALUE rubrics for each of the 10 learning outcomes are available from the American Association of Colleges and Universities.

-When submitting a course for designation, the instructor will provide details about how assessment and feedback will be gathered from students and the community partner(s).
-Community partner feedback will be requested annually and reported to the Baccalaureate Council in an online form.
+When submitting a course for designation, the instructor will provide details about how assessment and feedback will be gathered from students.
+Student assessment data on the selected student learning outcomes will be reported at the conclusion of each semester that the course is offered.

 Alicia Schatteman